 Whether you are perusing boutique storefronts or cycling from one spot to the next, it is important to know who has the right of way in every situation.
 To prevent a car crash, pedestrians should remember the following:

 Just like drivers of vehicles, pedestrians must obey all rules of the road, including traffic control signals and signage.
 If a pedestrian is using a crosswalk properly and crossing when the signal indicates, drivers must yield.
 This rule also applies if the pedestrian is in the same half of the crosswalk that the vehicle will pass through or if they are approaching from the opposite side of the street.

 However, if Charleston County pedestrians cross when they are not supposed to or ignore crosswalks altogether, they are taking a major risk.
 Unless instructed to cross, pedestrians must yield to oncoming vehicles.

 - Cross when traffic control signals warn against it

 - Cross diagonally (unless other instructed by a signal)

 - Walk along a highway (unless performing work approved by law enforcement beforehand)

-In terms of liability in an injury claim, each pedestrian or cyclist is essentially responsible for their own safety.
+In terms of liability in an injury claim, SC pedestrian traffic laws are clear that each pedestrian or cyclist is essentially responsible for their own safety.
 If the pedestrian is found to be at fault (or partially at fault) in the car accident case, compensation can be deducted.
 This is where comparative negligence comes into play, meaning that each party’s relative fault in an accident must be balanced.

 Pedestrians can become Charleston car accident victims in the blink of the eye due to the following: